Gavr101/Spectroscopy_FL_4_ions/README.md

 ![pic5](/Pictures/pic5.png)
 ---
-# Description of the purpose of the files in this project
-Directory hierarchy:
+# Code files

-1) Main_experiment: code implementing the training and validation of KAN and reference methods:
+1) _Main_experiment_/ : code implementing the training and validation of KAN and reference methods:
     * Squeezed_input.ipynb - Compression (parameterization) of input spectra up to 5 values.
 Perceptron and KAN training on compressed spectra.
     * Mult_exper_Cr/Cu/Ni/NO3.ipynb - Launch of RF, GB, MLP and KAN models to determine the metal ion Cr/Cu/Ni/NO3 while maintaining statistics.

-2) Interpretability: the study of the interpretation of KAN in solving the inverse problem of spectroscopy.
+2) _Interpretability_/ : the study of the interpretation of KAN in solving the inverse problem of spectroscopy.
     * Interp_squeezed_input.ipynb - a study of the interpretative capabilities of improved KAN visualization.
     * Interp_squeezed_input_lmd.ipynb - exploring the interpretative capabilities of $\lambda$-KAN.

-3) Вспомогательный код:
+3) Supportive code:
     * json_config.txt - configuration files with hyper parameters of models..
     * raw_data_processing.py - functions for loading fluorescence maps.
     * tools.py -